-Most of the PRC releases are of pet parrots, all of whom were kept in captivity illegally.
+Most of the parrots at the rescue center were brought over by SINAC after they were confiscated from houses where they were kept illegaly.
 These parrots transition to the wild with a “soft release” – which means they are released at the facility where they have resided for months, and are provided with an outdoor feeder.

 For example, meet Zippy!
 Zippy was an illegal pet parakeet who was soft released – he remained at the rescue every day for over 8 months.
 Though he spent most of his time hanging out at the rescue, he was observed free-flying with wild parakeets of the same species.
 One day, Zippy permanently joined his wild parakeet flock, and now he doesn’t even come home to visit anymore for the holidays.
 Many times, even though the PRC hopes these parrots will join wild flocks and forage independently, they choose to remain close-by, and eat at our buffet instead of foraging for food on their own in the jungle.
 Can you blame them?
 They can’t find walnuts in the jungle!

 Most of the parrots at our facility were either abandoned or confiscated, and then donated to us.
 Most were kept in extremely small cages, with metal rod perches, and subsisted on a diet of pure sunflower seeds.
 Some have developed behavioral disorders, while others have become too domesticated and lack the skills to forage for food or to avoid natural predators.
 Several of our residents have sustained permanent physical disabilities due to collisions with vehicles, buildings or electric cables.
 The PRC has already rescued and rehabilitated more than 90 parrots.